 You can generate a detailed report on the mailbox matching process to see, for example, which mailboxes could not be automatically matched.

 The program lets you match source and target mailboxes manually if you decide not to use the Automatch option or if mailboxes could not be matched automatically, or if you wish to, e.g., migrate source primary mailboxes to target archive mailboxes (or vice versa).

 You can also create mailboxes on your target server directly in the program.
 This is what the default settings of the Create target users/mailboxes wizard look like.
 You can modify these settings according to your needs.

-The built-in Scheduler lets you schedule when the migration is supposed to be automatically triggered during the week.
+The built-in scheduler lets you schedule when the migration is supposed to be automatically triggered during the week.
 It can also run automatic delta migrations.

 The job creation wizard lets you filter migrated data as well.
 In the Time filter step, you can, for example, choose to move items from the last couple weeks or months only.